Rudxain/Rudxain/README.md

 		0. 🦀 Rs.
 [For everything](https://github.com/ansuz/RIIR/issues/39#issuecomment-2039122371).
 		1. TS
-		2. Any lang written in shapes that intuitively correspond to their semantics (such as BF dialects, and modern APL derivatives)

 - 🧠 Expertise: This takes into account my knowledge of the lang (and everything directly related to it), and my experience making useful, efficient, and correct/safe software in it.
 This is subject to [D.K.](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect), I'll try my best to list in an accurate order.
 The list is non-exhaustive, as it focuses on specialization and fluency: